LimingXuM3/SNSR-GAN/README.md

 # SNSR-GAN
-A PyTorch(python 3.6) and OpenCV test implementation of SNSRGAN Super-resolution Pulmonary CT synthesis using generative adversarial nets with spectral normalization (under review).
+A PyTorch(python 3.6) and OpenCV test implementation of SNSR-GAN Super-resolution Pulmonary CT synthesis using generative adversarial nets with spectral normalization (under review).

 ## Requirements